-There are a ton of great ideas online for food.
+There are a ton of great Star Wars party food ideas online for food names.
 I kept it pretty simple.
 The cake I just ordered from a store.

-We made “double edge lightsaber hot dogs” out of crescent rolls and long hot dogs, “lightsaber kabobs” with grapes on a skewer, “swamp punch” was a green ice cream punch recipe.
+We made “double-sided lightsaber hot dogs” out of crescent rolls and long hot dogs, “lightsaber kabobs” with grapes on a skewer and a cork covered in foil at the bottom, “Yoda Soda” was a green ice cream punch recipe and “Chewie Chips”.

 At the end, they all received their Jedi Medal that I made of cut out circle corkboard that I painted with a stencil.

-We all had a lot of fun, especially the grown-ups!!
+We all had a lot of fun at the Star Wars birthday party, especially the grown-ups!!
 I love that Star Wars made a comeback and it’s something we can all celebrate and love together!
 Hopefully, my youngest son will ask for a Star Wars party someday:)

-If you’d like to check out a bunch of great ideas from our dinosaur themed birthday party click here!
+If you’d like more birthday party ideas, make sure to check out my dinosaur themed birthday party.

 Want to save these Star Wars party ideas for later??
 PIN it now!!
 Thanks so much!